 Gates open at 8AM with a mandatory driver’s meeting at 9AM.
 All drivers are required to attend all mandatory meetings.
-If a driver is unable to attend, and cannot send a representative, he/she must notify a Super Lap organizer before the meeting.
+If a driver is unable to attend, and cannot send a representative, he/she must notify a Super Lap officials before the meeting.
 Some latitude will be given in hardship cases.
 Failure to attend, or make proper notification, will result in not being allowed on track for the first 1 or possibly 2 sessions.

 - Be at least 18 years old (16 or over with parental consent or hold a competition license with a recognized organization AND parental consent/release).